 You may find it difficult to remain in the present just because you must refer to the past and plan for the future in order to live.
 This is true, of course, but once the reflection is over, and the planning is put away, your goal is to remain in the moment as much as possible.

-• Refer to the past when you must, but avoid reliving grief or daydreaming.
+- Refer to the past when you must, but avoid reliving grief (aversion) or daydreaming (craving).

-• Plan for the future, but don’t obsess over it.
+- Plan for the future, but don’t obsess (craving) over it.

-• Simply look at what you’re experiencing right now and immerse yourself in it.
+- Simply look at what you’re experiencing right now and accept as it comes and goes.

 Living in the moment can help not only processing grief, but also help strengthen the ability to catch the thoughts and feelings before they spiral out of control.
 When your mind is completely focused on the present moment, you’ll be surprised at how much lighter life can be!

-Tools and resources
+Tools and Resources

 Explore the various forms and tools of guided meditations and practices available to integrate into your everyday life and become more equipped to support yourself when times get tough.
 The Little book of Mindfulness has been a great tool to use when getting away from the desk for 10-minutes a day.
 Simply steps that make a big difference.